Like a Goulash

 Louched anise spirit (e.g. araq, ouzo, pastis, or… absinthe!)

-If you’ve gotten this far and don’t think we’re ridiculous clickbait artists: great!
-We really do believe that for the Western imagination, thinking of shakshuka as a goulash, or two-stage braise, gets at the underlying concept of the dish more accurately than the broader category of “sauce.”
-(It’s on you, though, if you thought we were straight.)
+If you’ve gotten this far and don’t think this is all ridiculous clickbait artistry: great!
+For the Western imagination, thinking of shakshuka as a goulash, or two-stage braise, gets at the underlying concept of the dish more accurately than the broader category of “sauce.”
 After all, the simpler the dish, the more your care and thoughtfulness about each component comes through to influence what lands on the table.

 Different milieu weight different qualities to what they believe make a good shakshuka.
 There are also interesting variants further removed, such as green shakshuka.
 Still, there is broad consensus that shakshuka is a braised dish, served warm, then eaten using some form of bread and sometimes utensils.

-Our own recipe formula above is not meant to represent one “definitive” shakshuka.
-We drew on the shakshuka with which one of us grew up, because it demonstrates the greatest number of technical qualities that disappointed us elsewhere.
+The recipe formula above is not meant to represent one “definitive” shakshuka.
+It demonstrates the greatest collection of technical qualities to resolve what often leaves diners disappointed elsewhere.
 This particular version reads as a meld of influences from the broader Sephardic and Mizrahi diasporas, with a characteristically Tunisian or Moroccan textural form factor (bordering on the mezze dish matbucha), foregoing meat or dairy for maximum versatility with respect to kashrut, and rounded out by that distinctive Yemeni spice mix, hawaij.
-Personally, we prefer a shakshuka that can be eaten with a fork, and all the better when served with crusty bread, one that can take serious soaking without losing the ability to scoop another hefty bite (above: ciabatta).
+In the 3CK household the preference tends towards a shakshuka that can be eaten with a fork, and all the better when served with crusty bread, one that can take serious soaking without losing the ability to scoop another hefty bite (above: ciabatta).

 Our encounters with German marketing suggested a different constellation of ideas for “canonical” shakshuka that didn’t always provide a clear picture of the intended goal for aspiring cooks at home.
 Here’s our general breakdown: